dantaeyoung/terralibrary/README.md

       - I keep on scanning barcodes, and they keep on getting added
       - after letting the system sit for a while, the incantation buffer is about to disappear
       - I scan the code `@print` which prints out the current incantation buffer to a code.
 This becomes the code that you can scan in to check books in.

+- other command ideas
+  -  `library-force-set [row] [column] [val]` - adds a row if row doesn't exist
+- when a current buffer is printed, the print process automagically explains the command
+- when a current buffer is spoken out loud, the speech-to-text adds helpful syntax.
+  - version isn't spoken unless it's different from current version
+  - placeholders are called "placeholder"
+  - a little info is given at the end.
+  -  e.g. for `1-(library_write! {{1}} checked_in yes)-1`, it says